osboot/make-initrd/Documentation/HowInitramfsWorks.md

 the queue is processed one by one in the order of arrival, but daemon can process several queues in parallel.
 It calls `handlers` for events in the queue.
 A `handler` implements one aspect of boot (lvm, raid, luks, mount device, etc).
+See [uevent details](UeventDetails.md) for more information.

 For example, if we got events about all block devices needed for MD RAID then the raid-handler will assemble it.
-This in turn will spawn a new kernel event about the appearance of /dev/md0.
+This in turn will spawn a new kernel event about the appearance of `/dev/md0`.
 Now, mount-handler can check it and if it contains the root filesystem, then handler will mount this block device.

 So, we mounted some block devices somewhere.
 We need something that would make a decision that we met all the conditions for real system boot.
 The `polld` is responsible for this.
 The server periodically runs `extenders` scripts that perform checks (console is not active, the system init was found, etc.), and if all scripts succeed, the server initiates a system boot.
+See [polling details](PollDetails.md) for more information.

 This scheme is used to mount system root device, resume system, configure network.
 Basically it's used for everything based on kernel events.

-## See also

-- The details about the [ueventd](UeventDetails.md).